jss367/jss367.github.io/_posts/2020-01-15-What-Do-All-These-AP-Values-Mean.md

 ## Other attempts

 The question of which metrics to use isn't a settled one.
-In fact, there are researchers working on new approaches, like [Localization Recall Precision](https://arxiv.org/pdf/1807.01696), but they haven't seen wide-spread adoption.
+In fact, researchers are working on new approaches, like [Localization Recall Precision](https://arxiv.org/pdf/1807.01696), but they haven't seen widespread adoption.